Brewer's Sparrow - Spizella breweri

 Wetland and Riparian Systems

-In central Montana, food volume was 71 to 81% animal (Coeopterans and Hemipterans) and 8 to 17% plant (grass seeds).
-Chemical spraying led to a greater dependence on plants (Best 1970).
-59 to 69% of the food was grasshoppers, leaf (Chrysomelidae) and snout (Curculionidae) beetles.
+The Brewer's Sparrow eats primarily insects during the breeding season, and young are fed almost exclusively arthropods (Rotenberry et al. 1999).
+Foraging occurs primarily in shrubs.
+In central Montana, food volume was 71 to 81% animal (Coeopterans and Hemipterans) and 8 to 17% plant (grass seeds), although chemical spraying may have led to a greater dependence on plants (Best 1970).

 - Literature Cited AboveLegend: View WorldCat Record View Online Publication

 - Best, L.B.
 1970.
 Effects of ecological changes induced by various sagebrush control techniques on non-game birds.
 M.S. thesis.
 Montana State University, Bozeman.
 74pp.

 - Davis, C.V.
 1961.
 A distributional study of the birds of Montana.
 Ph.D. dissertation.
 Oregon State University, Corvallis.
 462 pp.